libp2p/docs/content/concepts/multiplex/mplex.md

 ## What is mplex?

-mplex is a stream multiplexer designed for libp2p.
+mplex is a simple stream multiplexer that was designed in the early days of libp2p.
 It is a simple protocol that does not provide many features offered by other stream multiplexers.
-Notably, mplex does not provide backpressure at the protocol level.
+Notably, mplex does not provide flow control, a feature which is now considered critical for a stream multiplexer.

 mplex runs over a reliable, ordered pipe between two peers, such as a TCP connection.
 Peers can open, write to, close, and reset a stream. mplex uses a message-based framing